hjwhang/AutoCrop/README.md

 1. Import as library project.
 2. Add com.AutoCrop.AutoCropImageView to your XML
 3. Use setImage() to set image, it will automatically be cropped.
-4. Attributes disable_crop and tolerance do what it says on the tin.
+4. XML attributes disable_crop and tolerance do what they say on the tin, remember to use custom XML namespace.